MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/exceptions/broker.md

+# Troubleshooting brokered applications

-## Troubleshooting tips for Android brokered authentication
+## Tips for Android brokered authentication

 Here are a few tips on avoiding issues when you implement brokered authentication on Android: